 The neighborhoods along the Embarcadero face urgent seismic risks and increasing flood risks from sea level rise.
-The Port of San Francisco, along with City partners, are tackling both of these risks through the U.S. Army Corps of Engineers (USACE) San Francisco Waterfront Coastal Flood Study and the Embarcadero Seawall Program.
+The Port of San Francisco, along with City partners, are addressing both of these risks through the Embarcadero Seawall Program and Embarcadero Early Projects, Waterfront Adaptation Strategies Development, and the U.S. Army Corps of Engineers (USACE) San Francisco Waterfront Coastal Flood Study.
 You can learn more about flood and earthquake risks along the Embarcadero waterfront on the Waterfront Resilience Story Maps.

 Resilience Efforts Underway

 Embarcadero Early Projects